LukeLin1126/WDC1/Final/README.md

 ## Task 2.5

+This web application contains a SQL injection vulnerability.

+Identify the vulnerability and explain the consequences of SQL injection in terms of this vulnerability.

+20/20

+---

 Investigation flow :

 1. Looking for which query did not use proper preparation statement Then we found following code contains vulnerability from `/addpost` endpoint in `index.js`